Hohaiyan Rock Festival: Taiwan

 Notable musicians from Taiwan have performed in this concert, such as Mayday.

 Outside Taiwan

 Many from outside Taiwan have also performed, such as Baseball from Australia, Canada, Mainland China, Hong Kong, Japan, Nepal, Malaysia, Singapore, Switzerland, United States etc.

 Transportation

 People going for Hohaiyan Rock Festival at Fulong Station.

-The concert venue is accessible within walking distance from TRA Fulong Station.
+The concert venue is accessible within walking distance from Taiwan Railway Fulong Station.